clayh53/tufte-jekyll/README.md

 ### Full width image

-This tag inserts an image that spans both the main content column and the side column.
-Full-width IOW:
+This tag inserts an image that spans both the main content column and the side column:

 ```
 blah blah
-{% fullwidth 'url/to/image' 'A caption for the image' %}
+{% fullwidth 'assets/img/rhino.png' 'A caption for the image' %}
 blah
 ```

-Note the absence of the leading slash.
-Always use just the folder name without the leading slash.
-This is incorrect: `/url/to/image`
+Note the absence of a leading slash in the image url.
+This is incorrect: `/assets/img/rhino.png`

 Also note that fullwidth images need to be included on their own line in order for the captions to work correctly.